 - 6.1.
-At the time the rapidly decomposed food waste is received at the premises, the material must meet all chemical and other material requirements which are required on or before the supply of rapidly decomposed food waste under 'the Closed Loop rapidly decomposed food waste order June 2020'. - 6.2.
-The rapidly decomposed food waste can only be applied to land as a soil amendment on agricultural land, home gardens and for the purposes of landscaping.
-Food crops, where the harvested parts touch or are below the surface of the land, must not be grown at the land application site for 90 days after each application of rapidly decomposed food waste. - 6.3.
-The rapidly decomposed food waste must not be land applied at high public contact sites, such as childcare centres and children's playgrounds1. - 6.4.
-The rapidly decomposed food waste must be incorporated into the topsoil at the time of application. - 6.5.
-The rapidly decomposed food waste can be used as an input material at the start of a composting process as defined in 'the Compost Order 2016'. - 6.6.
+At the time the rapidly dehydrated food waste is received at the premises, the material must meet all chemical and other material requirements which are required on or before the supply of rapidly dehydrated food waste under 'the Eco Guardians rapidly dehydrated food waste order June 2022'. - 6.2.
+The rapidly dehydrated food waste can only be applied to land as a soil amendment on agricultural land, home gardens and for the purposes of landscaping.
+Food crops, where the harvested parts touch or are below the surface of the land, must not be grown at the land application site for 90 days after each application of rapidly dehydrated food waste. - 6.3.
+The rapidly dehydrated food waste must not be land applied at high public contact sites, such as childcare centres and children's playgrounds1. - 6.4.
+The rapidly dehydrated food waste must be incorporated into the topsoil at the time of application. - 6.5.
+The rapidly dehydrated food waste can be used as an input material at the start of a composting process as defined in 'the Compost Order 2016'. - 6.6.
 The consumer must make any records required to be kept under this exemption available to authorised officers of the EPA on request.